 - The Bluest Eye (1970)

 Birthplace: St Louis, Missouri

 Died: May 28, 2014

 Maya Angelou was a poet before she attempted to write prose.
 After graduating from Vassar College, she worked for the Federal Writers Project.
 She was assigned to visit writers incarcerated at the federal penitentiary at Leavenworth Penitentiary.
 Her initial work was later published as a book called I Know Why the Caged Bird Sings (1969).
 Angelou has been praised for her innovative style and delivery.
 She emphasizes using voice and rhythm to capture the reader’s attention.
-She was also very open about her personal life, including details of her relationships, sexual encounters, rape, and even her son’s murder.
+She was also very open about her personal life, including details of her relationships, sexual encounters, and rape.